 Over the course of his eight years as president of Uganda Idi Amin was the subject of hundreds of thousands of photographs.
 A dedicated and talented team of photographers under the Ministry of Information followed Amin, taking pictures of the many occasions when he appeared before a public.
-It was a perilous job.
+It was an exceedingly perilous job.
 We know of one government photographer—Jimmy Parma—who was executed by Amin’s men as punishment for his pursuit of unapproved photographic subjects.

 For decades it was thought that photographs that the men of the Ministry of Information had made were lost to posterity, destroyed during the tumult of the early 1980s or misplaced during subsequent relocations of the Ministry’s archives.
 In 2015, though, researchers and archivists at the Uganda Broadcasting Corporation uncovered a filing cabinet full of thousands of photographic negatives.
 Each envelope was carefully labeled with information about the date and subject of the photograph.
 In all, there are 70,000 negatives, dating from the late 1950s to the mid-1980s.